The Treatise on Sovereign Wealth

 It trades custody for convenience, decentralization for narratives, and agency for engagement metrics.

-The cryptobourgeoisie does not optimize for adoption.
+The cryptobourgeoisie optimizes for exit, not adoption.

 XI.
 Final Statement

-Sovereign wealth is not about having more.
+Sovereign wealth is about needing less, not having more.

 Less permission.